thassio-vinicius/sweeper/README.md

 A Flutter implementation of the **Reversed Minesweeper** code challenge.
 Players rearrange pre-placed pieces on a grid to discover hidden bombs before the timer explodes them.
 Live BTC prices from Binance can spawn magic bombs when the displayed whole-dollar price lands on a value ending in **0** or **5**.

-The challenge PDF is the functional contract; Figma was used as visual inspiration only.

 ---

 ## Flutter & Dart versions